elmcraft/elmcraft.org/content/lore/elm-core-development.md

 Part of enjoying the benefits of Elm is understanding and accepting the constraints on Elm core changes.

-There are many individuals and companies find huge benefit in Elm despite the tradeoffs of the current core design approach, and have no plans to abandon Elm.
+There are many individuals and companies who find huge benefit in Elm despite the tradeoffs of the current core design approach, and have no plans to abandon Elm.

 ### So basically you don't want anyone to talk about this

 A number of Elm community members who have seen this discussion in various similar forms over the years are tired because:

-- New discussion points aren't brought up
+- Discussions tend to rarely bring up new discussion points
-- Comments are either vaguely addressed to Evan (who is not present in the specific conversation), or to "the core team" (Evan again) or to "the community" (i.e. no-one in particular).
+- Comments are either vaguely addressed to Evan (who is not present in the specific conversation), or to "[the core team](/lore/elm-core-team)" (Evan again) or to "the community" (i.e. no-one in particular).
 - There is usually no clear request or suggestion for what authors think should be done that ultimately _isn't_ explicitly or implicitly targeted at Evan
 - This ends up feeling (and often reading) like being dragged into a [drama triangle dynamic](https://en.wikipedia.org/wiki/Karpman_drama_triangle) exhausting everyone
 - The conversation reaches no conclusion or action